Thrillophilia Review: Anjali’s Year-End Rewind with Sunsets & Surprises in Thailand

 The last day rolled around quietly.
 Just one final breakfast and a slow check-out.

-In the cab to the airport, we did not speak much.
-But we did not need to.
+In the cab to the airport, they did not speak much.
+But they did not need to.

 And just like that, a new tradition was born.